lESSON LEARNED

 Field flare

-The assignment was to create a light that was multi-purpose.
+This was the creation of a light that was multi-purpose.
 The problem I observed was that in a lot of rural areas, young athletes could not play after sunset.
 I set out to make a source of light so that they could.
-On one of the final iterations.
-I tried to apply adhesive from a welded pole to the clamp of the light.
-I learned to create tight fit holes in the pole to
+On one of the final iterations, I tried to apply adhesive from a welded pole to the clamp of the light.
+I learned to create tight fit holes in the pole to.

 .jpg)